Imago

 Watch What’s Trending Now!

 According to league insider Brett Seigel, many around the league worry that Ball’s medical records could prevent him from returning to the NBA.
 While no decision is final, teams remain cautious.
 For now, he continues training and focusing on his health, hoping for another chance.
-However, if he goes unsigned for the rest of the season, he may need to explore playing opportunities overseas to continue his career.
+However, if he goes unsigned for the rest of the season, he may be forced to explore playing opportunities overseas to continue his career.

 Hope once tied Lonzo Ball to the Denver Nuggets and the Golden State Warriors as buyout market options.
 However, that optimism is fading when aligned with Seigel’s report.
 The 28-year-old guard played 35 games for Cleveland this season, matching his total from the previous year.
 Yet his production slipped.
 He averaged 4.6 points, 4.0 rebounds, and 3.9 assists in 20.8 minutes per game.

 Given his medical history, many league personnel hold serious concerns that the former Lakers star may never return to NBA action.
 Overseas might be an option for him.
 But the NBA?
 For now, teams have shut their doors on him.
-Meanwhile, let’s look at his injury history.

-What Happened to Lonzo Ball’s Knee Injury?
+What Happened to Lonzo Ball’s Knee?

 Eventually, Ball returned in the 2024-25 season, playing 35 games at 18.5 MPG with efficient shooting before a wrist injury.
 The Cavaliers acquired him in June 2025.
 Yet in 2025-26, he logged limited minutes and needed constant knee maintenance.
 He was moved to the Utah Jazz as Cleveland looked into the future with James Harden.
 And as of February 2026, Lonzo remains an unsigned free agent after a rumored Warriors deal collapsed over medicals.